 Smart business owners and managers use outsourcing as a growth tool.
 Outsourcing to professionals who have industry-specific business acumen you don’t possess frees up your time to focus on income-generating activities – and typically saves money, too.
 One of the most common services smaller companies offload is human resources (HR), a mission-critical aspect of business that requires specialized expertise and daily attention.

-Small and medium-sized businesses – companies with 10 to 250 employees – typically have limited staffs or no personnel at all dedicated solely to HR.
+Small and medium-sized businesses – companies with 10 to 250 employees – typically have limited staff or no personnel at all dedicated solely to HR.
 And they often lack the budget to hire enough qualified employees to cover the HR needs – from compliance and payroll to recruiting and training – their businesses face every day.

 When your HR department, if it exists, is overwhelmed or lacks specialized knowledge, your company may run afoul of the law and end up facing hefty fines.
 That’s another advantage to HR outsourcing: The third-party provider ensures legal and regulatory compliance, giving you peace of mind.